 Applying for a period of deferral

 A deferral is a period of temporary withdrawal, for either academic or personal reasons.
 A deferral stops the clock in terms of EFTS, calendar years, tuition fees and scholarships.
-Deferrals will not normally be granted for periods of less than two months or more than 12 months in the first instance.
+Deferrals will not normally be granted for periods of less than one month or more than 12 months in the first instance.
 Multiple deferrals (i.e. more than two) will only be granted in exceptional circumstances.
 A reason must be stated on the deferral application, and the application should be endorsed by the supervisor(s), the Head of Department and the Pro-Vice-Chancellor.

 To apply for a deferral:

 Then an email should come through to your course administrator, who will print out the form and get it signed off.

 Any decision to withdraw permanently from a Doctoral programme should be made after careful consideration of all the factors involved, and after discussion with appropriate parties, including supervisors and the Head of Department, where appropriate.